 The Foundation details:

 3026 GW Rotterdam

 Phone number: +31 6422 99 727

 Registered charity no. 1161238

 Check out our Annual Report 2017 (file size: 60 MB).

 Board of Directors

-All Board members are only jointly authorised.
+All Board members are only jointly authorized.
 The Board members do not receive compensation for their work for the Foundation.
-Board members are entitled to reimbursement for the reasonable costs and expenses they have incurred in their role as board member for the Foundation.
+Board members are entitled to reimbursement for the reasonable costs and expenses they have incurred in their role as a board member for the Foundation.

 The capital of the foundation is formed by:

 – subsidies from grants and trusts